Yu-Misaka/Reverse1999-OST/README.md

 Decrypting Live2D involves handling huge amount of bundle files so I omit them in this repository.

-In short, setup a new directory, create a subfolder named `bundles`, and copy all files from `PersistentRoot\bundles` and `Windows\bundles` to `bundles`.
+In short, setup a new directory named `bundles` under `Decryption`, and copy all files from `PersistentRoot\bundles` and `Windows\bundles` to `bundles`.

-Then copy `test.py` in `Decryption` to the new directory - **this is written by [@66hh](https://github.com/66hh) in [1999decrypt](https://github.com/66hh/1999decrypt), go check that out!**
+Then run `decrypt.nb`, this should leave you ~25000 decrypted files under `Decryption`.
+Opening those files via "AssetStudio.net6.v0.16.47" requires around 48G of ram according to my observation. `partition.nb` can split them into 5 subfolders so that you can unpack them folder by folder (though I don't think this is a proper method...)

-Run `test.py`, it should yield a new folder `bundles-decrypt` along with ~25000 decrypted files.
-Opening those files via "AssetStudio.net6.v0.16.47" requires around 48G of ram according to my observation. `partition.nb` in `Decryption` splits them into 5 subfolders so you unpack them folder by folder - I don't think this is a proper method...
+The decryption algorithm follows **[1999decrypt](https://github.com/66hh/1999decrypt)**, go check that out!

 [This issue](https://github.com/66hh/1999decrypt/issues/6) provides clear guidance towards finally extract live2d models.

 Take Sonetto for example, search "shisi" (Chinese for Sonetto) using the filter in AssetStudio, select all with container looks like "Assets\ZResourcesLib\live2d\roles\", export them normally and in raw.

 Among the resulted subfolders, we'll use `302301_shisihangshi.dat` (around 1 MB) in `MonoBehaviour` and the two largest image in `Texture2D`.
-First open `302301_shisihangshi.dat` with hex editor, delete everything before "MOC3", then rename it into `302301_shisihangshi.moc3`.
+First open `302301_shisihangshi.dat` with a hex editor, delete everything before "MOC3", then rename it into `302301_shisihangshi.moc3`.

 Next, create a file `index.json` that looks like
 ```